jackeinbinder01/Movie-List-Manager/src/test/GUITest.md

 ![Apply Filters](TestResources/DetailsPane1.gif)

-User inputted fields (Watched checkbox and My Rating) are not editable when a movie is not selected, but become editable once a movie is selected.
-The Watched checkbox is greyed out until a movie is selected
+User inputted fields ('Watched' checkbox and 'My Rating') are not editable when a movie is not selected, but become editable once a movie is selected.
+The 'Watched' checkbox is greyed out until a movie is selected

+Changes to the 'Watched' and 'My Rating' fields are saved and remain even if the app is closed and restarted

+Text adjusts to accommodate window resizing